jidongxiao/CSCI1200-DataStructures/labs/priority_queues/README.md

 ## Checkpoint 3

-**To complete this checkpoint:** Stand in front of your lab section and give a brief (~1 minute) presentation answering the following question:
+**To complete this checkpoint:** Stand in front of your lab section, say your name, and give a brief (~1 minute) presentation answering the following question:

 > If you were creating this video, how would you improve it?